-The study was planned as a multicenter cross-sectional study with patients and their parents who applied to Pediatric Emergency Services, Yıldırım Beyazıt University Yenimahalle Training and Research Hospital and Dr. Sami Ulus Children's Training and Research Hospital between June 1, 2018 and October 1, 2018.
+The study was planned as a multicenter cross-sectional study with patients and their parents who applied to Pediatric Emergency Services, Yıldırım Beyazıt University Yenimahalle Training and Research Hospital and University of Health Sciences Türkiye, Ankara Dr. Sami Ulus Child Health and Diseases Training and Research Hospital between June 1, 2018 and October 1, 2018.